 - You can catch Lyme disease anywhere in Britain.
 Some people believe that there are “hotspots” or “Lyme endemic areas” in the UK and may think the risk of Lyme disease is extremely low outside these areas.
 In reality, there are no data to tell us which regions of the UK may have more ticks than others, or what percentage of the ticks in any area may carry Lyme disease.

-- It is sometimes claimed that ticks are only found in wild areas and long grass but, in reality, there are also tick colonies in urban and peri-urban gardens and other tended areas.
-Pets can also bring ticks, attached to themselves, into houses.
+- Ticks could be in any area with plants.
+It is sometimes claimed that ticks are only found in forests and overgrown countryside, but in fact they are also present in urban parks and gardens.

 Different types of a type of test called an ELISA test are used in different testing laboratories around the country.